namishh/com/content/blog/devlogs/pico.md

 states = {"spawn", "idle", "charging", "charging_up", "dead", "cooldown"}
 ```

-I added a really small charging_up state, in which the charcter blinks between two alternate sprites, to indicate that it is gonna fire off soon.
-For the charging, we just move it in the player's direction for 15 frames, so by then its confirmed that it would have reached the player (real smart).
-To give it a more realistic feel, I made it's charge speed go up initially and then go down.
+I added a really small charging_up state, in which the character blinks between two alternate sprites, to indicate that it is gonna fire off soon.
+For the charging, we just move it in the player's direction for 15 frames, so by then it's confirmed that it would have reached the player (real smart).
+To give it a more realistic feel, I made its charge speed go up initially and then go down.

 ```lua
 if enemy.charge_timer > 15 then